User Guide

 Owner's Manuals

-Each bike in your Shed can have its owner's manual attached for quick reference.
-Upload a PDF from your device or link to one hosted online.
+Each bike, car, or truck in your Shed can have its owner's manual attached for quick reference.
+Moto Shed stores a PDF you choose from your device and opens it from the vehicle card when you need it.

 Adding a Manual